Launch becomes a completely stress-free experience – thanks to RAST!

 The self-stabilising profile with RAST in the filling phase on launch.
 This gives the pilot safety and control even in difficult launch conditions!

-RAST means that the ARCUS RS is pleasantly damped and extremely stable during flight
+RAST means that the Swing ARCUS Paraglider RS is pleasantly damped and extremely stable during flight

 |It is in turbulent air that RAST really puts its strengths into play, effectively stabilising the canopy and gently calming turbulent air.
 This makes the ARCUS RS extremely stable and forgiving, which results in noticeably improved precision and comfort during flight, and consequently also more control and better performance for the pilot.|